preciofishbone/OmniaDocsG2/blocks/page-rollup/index.rst

-+ **Autoplay**: If the roller should roll automatically, select this option.
-Available for "Dynamic Roller" only.
-+ **Cards per Row**: Available for Card only.
-As it says, set the number of cards to show per row.
-+ **Contact**: Select the property to be displayed as Contact.
-Available for Newsletter only.
-+ **Content**: Select the property that contains the page content for the item to display.
-Available for Newsletter only.
 + **Content Image**: Select image to display, if any.
 Available for dialog display only.
 + **Create button for page collection**: When you have selected "Show create button", this optipon is shown.
 Use it to select in which page collection the new page will be created.
 + **Default Calendar Type**: Available for Calendar rollup.
 Can be Month, Week or Day.
 + **Default time**:  Available for Calendar rollup.
-+ **Delay between slides**: Set the time between slides in milli seconds.
 + **Event color**:  Available for Calendar rollup.
 Use it to set specific color for events in the calendar.
 + **Exclude variation url**: Available for all views except Calendar.
 + **Enable Calendar Type Dropdown**: Available for Calendar rollup.
 Makesd it possible for users to select Month, Week or Day.